 Preheat oven to 350 F. Spray the pan very generously with non-stick cooking spray.
 For tube and angel food pans, line the bottom with lightly greased parchment paper, cut to fit.Stack two baking sheets together and line the top one with parchment paper.
 Place baking pan on baking sheet.

 For the Cake Batter, in a large bowl (or food processor bowl which I use just as often as the mixer bowl for this cake) l, whisk together the flour, baking powder, baking soda, salt, cinnamon, cloves and allspice.
-Make a well in the centre, and add oil, honey, white sugar, brown sugars, eggs, vanilla, coffee (or tea), cola, orange juice and rye (or whisky).
+Make a well in the centre, and add oil, honey, white sugar, brown sugar, eggs, vanilla, tea, cola, orange juice, coffee and rye (or whisky).
 (For processor method - just add in everything else and whiz for 1-2 minutes).

 Using a strong wire whisk (if mixing by hand) or in an electric mixer on slow speed, stir together well to make a thick, well-blended batter, making sure that no ingredients are stuck to the bottom.